-ECO CIRCLE (threads and yarns), BOTANIC (raw fiber), BELOVED (hand knitting yards).
+Consider marks such as ECO CIRCLE (threads and yarns), BOTANIC (raw fiber), or BELOVED (hand knitting yards), all good examples of Class 23 marks.

+A "coordinated" class is one that is related to another class, usually because the PTO has determined that applicants filing within Class 23 often file in these other classes, too.
 If you are not sure whether you should register in Class 23, you might also consider the following “coordinated” classes: Class 22 - Ropes and Textile Products, Class 24 - Textiles, Class 26 - Lace and Embroidery, Class 35 - Advertising and Business Services, and Class 42 - Science and Technology Services.
-A coordinated class is one that is related to another class, usually because the USPTO has determined that applicants filing within Class 23 often file in the coordinated classes, too.

 If you are registering a mark that is currently being used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.